 Design Life: not available.
+Launch Vehicle: Delta II.

+Unit Location: Colorado Springs, Colo.

-Launch Vehicle: TBD.
-Unit Location: TBD.
-Orbit Altitude: 60-300 miles.
+Orbit Altitude: 837 miles.

-Contractor: Northrop Grumman (completion and launch of two R&D satellites); Raytheon.
+Contractor: Northrop Grumman (completion and launch of two R&D satellites); Raytheon (payload).
 Power Plant: TBD.

 Dimensions: not available.
 Weight: not available.

 The Missile Defense Agency manages the Space Tracking and Surveillance System (STSS), which, in December 2002, replaced the program known as SBIRS Low.
 In April 2002, MDA ended the SBIRS Low program definition and risk reduction competition and named TRW (purchased by Northrop Grumman) as prime contractor for a redefined space-based sensor R&D element of MDA's integrated Ballistic Missile Defense System (BMDS).
 The initial STSS contract calls for completion and launch of two LEO satellites in FY06-07 under Block 2006.
-New technologies will be inserted into subsequent R&D satellites under Block 2008 and beyond, leading to an operational
+New technologies will be inserted into subsequent R&D satellites under Block 2008 and beyond, leading to an operational system.